 St. John's Church

 Two historic Richmond sites are located near Brown's Island and the start of the Canal Walk.
-The Tredegar Iron Works preserves the site of one of the largest and best-equipped foundries in the nation.
-The adjacent American Civil War Museum presents the events and ideas that drove the Civil War before, during, and after the conflict.
+The American Civil War Museum presents the events and ideas that drove the Civil War before, during, and after the conflict.
+The site also preserves the Tredegar Iron Works, one of the largest and best-equipped foundries in the nation.

 Hollywood Cemetery

-18,000 Confederate dead are buried at Hollywood Cemetery.
-The city served as the Confederate Capital during the Civil War and many of the dead were reinterred here after a hasty burial at Gettysburg.
-A 90-foot stone pyramid surrounded by rows of headstones honors the fallen.
-Hollywood is also the burial place of two US presidents—James Monroe and John Tyler—and Confederate General Jefferson Davis.
+Two US presidents, James Monroe and John Tyler, are buried at historic Hollywood Cemetery.
+This is also the resting place of Jefferson Davis and 18,000 Confederate soldiers, many of them reinterred here after a hasty burial at Gettysburg.
 There's a wonderful view of the James River and Richmond skyline from the western side of the cemetery.

 Virginia Museum of Fine Arts

-The VMFA opened in 1936, defying the difficult times of the Depression with a commitment to the value of public art.
-Years of careful acquisition and expansions have created a 13.5-acre campus with impressive collections of Art Deco and Art Nouveau, American, European, Asian, and African-American art.
-The glass-walled Best Cafe, with a view out to the Sculpture Garden and it's cascading fountain, is a nice spot to relax.
+The Virginia Museum of Fine Arts opened in 1936, defying the difficult times of the Depression with a commitment to the value of public art.
+Years of careful acquisition and expansion have created a 13.5-acre campus with impressive collections of Art Deco and Art Nouveau, American, European, Asian, and African-American art.

 Richmond Murals: a Street Art Lovers Dream